 The work you see here has been, and continues to be, the result of a massive collaborative effort, from many people over a long time, often on a voluntary basis.
 Thank you to all for the time and passion given.

 We hope you find the resources here useful in helping you on your journey to digital transformation.
 The UK BIM Framework is a vital foundation for future developments.
-We want to ensure that through the Framework you have the support you need to implement BIM.
+We want to ensure that through the Framework you have the support you need to implement information management using BIM.
 Please do let us know if you have feedback or ideas on how we can improve this support.

 The BIM Process

 Design – Deploy digital techniques to design better performing buildings, homes and infrastructure.
 Use good practice, secure by default, information management to get data right from the start.

 Build – Exploit new and emerging digital construction and manufacturing technologies, processes and techniques.
 Secure, shared information, enabling clients, design teams, construction teams and the supply chain to work more closely together to improve safety, quality and productivity during construction.

 Operate – Use real time information to transform the performance of the built environment and its social and economic infrastructure.
 Smart asset management to predict and avoid disruption of services.
 Digitalisation of existing assets and infrastructure.

 Integrate – Understand how spaces and services can improve citizen quality of life.
 Feed that information in to the design and build of our economic and social infrastructure and the operation and integration of services they deliver.

 Please click on the interactive graphic on the left to view the related standards for each step of the BIM Process.

 Show me the way